Marathon Petroleum Corporation MPC

 - Develop a leadership transition plan to identify independent, world-class leadership for each business

-- Modernize corporate governance (annual elections, remove supermajority voting, independent boards)
+- Modernize corporate governance: annual director elections, remove supermajority voting, genuinely independent and diverse boards

 KPIs cited